 A report released by the California Future Health Workforce Commission provides recommendations for the state to address these challenges.
-Healthforce research faculty, including Janet M. Coffman, Joanne Spetz, and Susan A. Chapman, in addition to Healthforce Director Sunita Mutha, contributed to the development of the following Commission recommendations that build off of an ongoing body of Healthforce research:
+Healthforce research faculty, including Janet M. Coffman, Joanne Spetz, and Susan A. Chapman, in addition to Healthforce Director Sunita Mutha, contributed to the development of the following Commission recommendations:

 1. Establish and scale a universal home care worker (UHCW)

 This requires the development of a UHCW family of jobs with career ladders and associated training, helping to meet the need for an estimated 600,000 home care workers by 2030, and potentially reducing spending on unnecessary emergency department visits and hospitalizations by more than $2.7 billion over 10 years due to enhanced training and care.